avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Q7.
 How many nucleotide sequences for collagen genes from nematode worms are there in the NCBI Database?
     Hint: look at the examples above for malaria-related genes.

-****

 Q8.
-How many *mRNA sequences* for flagellin genes from Gammaproteobacteria are there in the NCBI Database?
+How many *mRNA sequences* for collagen genes from nematode worms are there in the NCBI Database?
     Hint: look at the notes about the "[PROP]" search tag above.

 Q9.
-How many *protein sequences* for flagellin proteins from Gammaproteobacteria are there in the NCBI database?
+How many *protein sequences* for collagen proteins from nematode worms are there in the NCBI database?

+xxx

 Q10.
 What is the accession number for the *Buchnera aphidicola* chromosomal genome in NCBI?
     Remember to ignore plasmid genomes!
     Do you see chromosomal genomes for more than one strain of *Buchnera aphidicola*?